bogdankhamelyuk/bpp2/README.md

-# bpp2
+# Betriebspraxisphase
-Repo for Company practice phase #2.
+Repo for Company practice phase #2 at System Industrie Electronic as a Dual Student.
 The repo includes kivy-app and django server.

 ## Kivy App
 Source code for kivy app is located under ```gui/kivy_app.py```.
 This little UI consists of two slides: main and settings.